e0397123/dstc10_metric_track/README.md

 The *xxx_eval.json* file includes the list of instances each of which is a context-response pair data point.
 Key components of each instance :

+* dialogue_id: the unique id assigned to each data instance
+* model: name of system that generated the response based on the context
 * context: the dialogue context delimited by *\n* token
 * response: the corresponding system response following the context
+* reference: list of human-written reference responses w.r.t the context
 * annotations:
   {
     * [annotation quality]: list of scores